OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 #### Creating workflows

-Workflows can easily be created by a right-click in the Workflow Explorer followed by clicking on **New KNIME workflow**.
+Workflows can easily be created by a right click in the Workflow Explorer followed by clicking on **New KNIME workflow**.

 #### Sharing workflows